folkertdev/elm-state/README.md

 ```

 This library implements this composition and provides a bunch of helper functions for
-working with state in a pure way.
-For a more in-depth explanation of how this works, see the [derivation](#derivation).
+working with State.
+For a more in-depth explanation of how the implementation works, see the [derivation](#derivation).

 #Working with values within State